-The CIPFA Code of Practice on Treasury Management requires the Deputy Chief Executive to operate the Treasury Management function in accordance with the Treasury Management Strategy approved at Finance and Resources Committee on 13 February 2020 and then by Council on 4 March 2020.
-Details of all borrowing and investment transactions undertaken in 2020/21 up to 31 October 2020, together with the balances at this date and treasury management limits on activity, are provided in appendix 1.
-There are no issues of non-compliance with these practices that need to be reported to the Committee.
+The CIPFA Code of Practice on Treasury Management requires the Deputy Chief Executive to operate the Treasury Management function in accordance with the Treasury Management Strategy approved by this Committee on 11 February 2021 and Council on 3 March 2021.
+Details of all borrowing and investment transactions undertaken in 2021/22 up to 31 October 2021, together with the balances at this date and limits on activity, are provided in appendix 1.
+There are no issues of non-compliance with these practices that need to be reported.

-Under the CIPFA Prudential Code for Capital Finance in Local Authorities, the Council is required to prepare a number of prudential indicators against which treasury management performance should be measured.
-Performance against prudential indicators is given in appendix 2.
-The Council has complied with its 2020/21 prudential indicators to 31 October 2020.
+Under the Prudential Code, the Council is required to prepare a number of prudential indicators against which treasury management performance can be measured.
+The Council has complied with its 2021/22 prudential indicators to 31 October 2021 and details are provided in appendix 2.

+Recommendation

-Recommendation The Committee is asked to NOTE the 2020/21 mid-year report to 31 October 2020.
-Background papers Nil a) Debt activity during 2020/21
+The Committee is asked to NOTE the report to 31 October 2021.

+Background papers - Nil